Digital Media VendingDigital Media Vending

-Custom Vending Machines for Retail: How Branded Automated Retail Earns Its Floor Space
+Custom Vending Machines for Retail

 For the right categories, custom vending wins because it compresses merchandising, checkout, and after-hours trading into a compact footprint.
 The machine still has to earn its place, but when the use case is clear it can outperform a weak counter concept rather than merely decorating the floor plan.